wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-create-upload-vhd-windows-server.md

 ## Next steps ##

 After creating a virtual machine, try to create a SQL Server virtual machine.
-For instructions, see [Provisioning a SQL Server virtual machine on Microsoft Azure](virtual-machines-provision-sql-server.md).
+For instructions, see [Provisioning a SQL Server virtual machine on Windows Azure](/documentation/articles/virtual-machines-provision-sql-server).

 [Step 1: Prepare the image to be uploaded]: #prepimage
 [Step 2: Create a storage account in Azure]: #createstorage